Chapter 1 : 1,563 Words On How I Met My Doom.

 His eyes flashed to my face.
 They were hazel, but in the dimness of the dungeons they looked strangely gray-blue – like the sky on a rainy morning.

 “I need it,” he repeated, and so saying, he languidly strolled away from my desk, still twirling my knife carelessly.
-I stared after him open-mouthed, so puzzled by his unfathomable behavior and the strange animosity I suddenly felt toward him that I spent the entire rest of the class with my head definitely not
+I stared after him open-mouthed, so puzzled by his unfathomable behavior and the strange animosity I suddenly felt toward him that I spent the entire rest of the class with my head definitely not on my work.

 Slughorn tut-tutted when he looked at my potion.